property-street/property-street-web-backend/app/controllers/cart/doc.md

 ## add_to_cart functionality logic
 - Check the cart_pre_deletion set; if the asset is set for deletion off the user's record, but not actually deleted.
-    - If it is, it's moved to the cart set, and the ttl updated and the function is returned.
+    - If it is, it's removed from the pre_delete set, moved to the cart set, the ttl updated, and the function is returned.
 - The `cart` set is checked
     - If the asset_id to add does not exist, add the asset and update the expiry.
     - return the function.